Macrometacorp/docs/docs/streams/stream-tasks/create-producers.md

 | maxPendingMessages    | Set the max size of the internal-queue holding the messages |  1000   |
 | batchingMaxPublishDelay | Time period within which the messages will be batched |  10ms   |

+**sendTimeoutMillis:** Specifies the time in milliseconds the producer waits for acknowledgement from the broker after sending a message.
+If the acknowledgement isn't received within this time, the send operation is considered a failure.
+Longer timeouts can be more tolerant of network issues but may lead to slower throughput.

+**batchingEnabled:** Determines whether messages are batched before being sent to the broker.
+Batching can help increase throughput and reduce overhead but may introduce a slight delay in message delivery.

+**batchingMaxMessages:** Sets the maximum number of messages allowed in a batch.
+Larger batches can increase throughput but may consume more memory and introduce latency.

+**maxPendingMessages:** Controls the maximum size of the internal queue holding the messages before they are sent to the broker.
+This can be helpful for controlling memory usage and preventing excessive message backlog.
+If the queue reaches its maximum size, new messages may be blocked or fail immediately, depending on the producer configuration.

+**batchingMaxPublishDelay:** Defines the maximum time period in milliseconds within which messages are batched before being sent to the broker.
+Lower values can help ensure faster delivery at the cost of potentially smaller batches and reduced throughput.

 ## Create Producer Code

 When this code runs, it creates a new client, requests a stream object, and then creates a producer.